Simultaneous game: Two players

-Two Players (zero sum)
+Two players (zero sum)

 A zero-sum game is when the sum of payoffs equals zero for any outcome i.e. the losers pay for the winners gains.
 For a zero-sum 2-player game the payoff of player A doesn’t have to be displayed since it is the negative of the payoff of player B.

 An example of a simultaneous zero-sum 2-player game:

 Rock–paper–scissors is being played by two friends, A and B for $10.
 The first cell stands for a payoff of 0 for both players.
 The second cell is a payoff of 10 for A which has to be paid by B, therefore a payoff of -10 for B.

-Three or more Players
+Three or more players

 An example of a simultaneous 3-player game:

 A classroom vote is held as to whether or not they should have an increased amount of free time.
 Player A selects the matrix, player B selects the row, and player C selects the column.
 The payoffs are:

-Symmetric Games
+Symmetric games

 All of the above examples have been symmetric.
 All players have the same options so if players interchange their moves, they also interchange their payoffs.
 By design, symmetric games are fair in which every player is given the same chances.

-Strategies - The Best Choice
+Strategies - the best choice

 Game theory should provide players with advice on how to find which move is best.
 These are known as “Best Response” strategies.

-Pure vs Mixed Strategy
+Pure vs mixed strategy

 Pure strategies are those in which players pick only one strategy from their best response.
 A Pure Strategy determines all your possible moves in a game, it is a complete plan for a player in a given game.
 Mixed strategies are those in which players randomize strategies in their best responses set.
 These have associated probabilities with each set of strategies.

 For simultaneous games, players will typically select mixed strategies while very occasionally choosing pure strategies.
 The reason for this is that in a game where players don’t know what the other one will choose it is best to pick the option that is likely to give the you the greatest benefit for the lowest risk given the other player could choose anything i.e. if you pick your best option but the other player also picks their best option, someone will suffer.

-Dominant vs Dominated Strategy
+Dominant vs dominated strategy

 A dominant strategy provides a player with the highest possible payoff for any strategy of the other players.
 In simultaneous games, the best move a player can make is to follow their dominant strategy, if one exists.